cwcromwell/docs/GitTutorial.md

 d.
 Then click **Merge Pull Request**

 e.
-Click the tab right under the name of your repo that says **Pull Requests** (it should have a numeral one nearby, indicating that your pull request is waiting.)
+Click the tab right under the name of your repo that says **Pull Requests**

 f.
-Click on your pull request
+Click your pull request

 g.
 When the page opens, click **Merge Pull Request**